-Batman: Arkham VR (2016) is one of PlayStation VR’s top games, and an exclusive too.
-Now, developer Rocksteady has announced that it will soon launch the game on the HTC Vive and Oculus Rift.
+Batman: Arkham VR (2016) is one of PlayStation VR’s top games, and an exclusive too, until now.
+Developer Rocksteady has launched the game for the HTC Vive and Oculus Rift.

 Update (4/4/17, 10:43PM PT): The Steam page for Batman: Arkham VR reveals that the game will be priced at $20, and includes a few new screenshots (added to the article below).
 The SteamVR version of the game lists support for both the Vive and the Rift, though it still isn’t clear if the Oculus version of the game will use the native Oculus SDK, nor is it clear if the game will also be released on Oculus Home.
 Original article continues below.

 Original Artilce: Batman: Arkham VR has placed consistently in the top 10 most downloaded PSVR titles since the headset’s October 2016 launch.
 Built on Unreal Engine 4 and well optimized for PSVR, it’s also one of the system’s best looking games.

 Now Batman: Arkham VR will launch on the HTC Vive and Oculus Rift on April 25th, with full motion controller support on both systems.
 It isn’t quite clear at this stage if the game will see a native launch on both SteamVR and Oculus Home, or if the game will launch on SteamVR with support for both headsets, though our guess is on the former.

 Price hasn’t been announced (see update above), but the game is presently priced at $20 on the PlayStation Store.
 A trailer (heading this article) reveals the forthcoming headset support, but otherwise appears to show more or less the same game we saw on PSVR.